telefonicaid/fiware-cygnus/flume/README.md

     <naming_prefix><mysql_user>

-Observe "naming_prefix" is a configuration parameter of the sink.
+Observe "naming_prefix" is a configuration parameter of the sink, which may be empty if no prefix is desired.

 Within tables, we can find two options:
 * Fixed 7-field rows, as usual: ts, iso8601date, entityId, entityType, attrName, attrType and attrValue.
 These tables (and the databases) are created at execution time if the table doesn't exist previously to the row insertion.